 Auditory Processing Disorder Evaluation

 Individuals with auditory processing difficulties will present with specific symptoms.
-Often they will act as if they have a hearing issue even when they pass every hearing test that is given.
+Often they will act as if they have a hearing issue even when they pass every hearing screening that is given.
 There are specific indicators that help you determine if auditory processing issues are present.

 Of all the processing disorders, this one is most often missed or misdiagnosed.
 Many times children are misdiagnosed with ADD or ADHD when they actually suffer from an auditory processing disorder.
 That’s why patience and experience matter when evaluating auditory issues.

 While children can be identified and treated early for auditory problems, a full auditory processing test rarely occurs before age seven.
 This involves an audiologist to diagnose the disorder and a speech-language pathologist to provide treatment.
 By knowing the type of auditory processing disorder faced, we can identify the right therapy for you.

 A series of auditory processing tests are performed to diagnose APD.
 Assessments evaluate:

 - Peripheral auditory system